Tropical compound matrix identities: Introduction

-Recall that~$\models$ denotes the relation~$\succeq^\circ$ in the supertropical case.
-In Section~\ref{eppm} we use~$(A^{ m})^{\wedge k}\succeq^\circ(A^{\wedge k})^{ m}$ (a tropical analogue to a result of the Cauchy-Binet formula), in order to prove the supertropical identity stated in Corollary~\ref{compowtr}.
+Recall that~$\models$ denotes the specialization of the relation~$\succeq^\circ$ to the supertropical case.
+In Section~\ref{eppm} we use~$(A^{ m})^{\wedge k}\succeq^\circ(A^{\wedge k})^{ m}$ in order to prove the supertropical identity stated in Corollary~\ref{compowtr}.
 The identity leads to Theorem~\ref{CEP}, concerning a so called tropical conjugation

 Determinants have been studied in association to linear algebra, graph theory and algebraic geometry.
-One can see~\cite{ITD} for a survey on identities of determinants.
-Among them, the well-known Sylvester--Franke identity.
-In Section~\ref{sf}, we provide a tropical Sylvester-Franke identity in particular over $\mathbb{R}_{\max}$
+One can see~\cite{ITD} for a survey on identities of determinantal identities, including the Sylvester--Franke identity.
+In Section~\ref{sf}, we provide a tropical Sylvester-Franke identity, which holds in particular over $\mathbb{R}_{\max}$

 The characteristic polynomial of a square matrix is known for its applications in linear algebra.
-Yet, due to its strong connection with the compound matrices, the tropical characteristic polynomial (see~\cite{TBE} and ~\cite{ETCP}) has applications in graph theory.
+Yet, due to its connection with compound matrices, the tropical characteristic polynomial (see~\cite{TBE} and ~\cite{ETCP}) has applications in graph theory.
 We conclude this paper in Section~\ref{tcp}, by applying the identities of Section~\ref{jacobi} and \ref{oid} to the tropical characteristic polynomials of the corresponding matrices.
 Theorem~\ref{CP} states

 where $f_A$ denotes the characteristic polynomial of the matrix $A$, and it also relates the coefficients of the characteristic polynomials of~$A$ and its powers.
 We then establish the connection to their corresponding eigenvalues, and deal with the special case of equality in Corollaries~\ref{CPNS} and~\ref{cp1} respectively.